felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 of my extended probation, partly to prove to myself that I could accomplish something for once.

-Two months later, after over three years of trying, I turned the last page of *The DevOps Handbook*.
+Two months later, after over three years of trying, I ceremoniously turned the last page of *The DevOps Handbook*.
 Something had changed within me.
 I had learned *how to read a book*.